o2-qrz/neural-shorts/README.md

 Final Voice (chilling, dry, robotic): "In China, they will take the chest and forget to give you water.
 The old world is destroyed, but the new one failed to build an equilibrium.
 A cook has taken over the state.
 Progress has ground to a halt, because the engine is now commanded by those who only know how to divide the food."

 On-Screen Text: "THE ERA OF THE COOKS.
 ZERO METADATA."
 The screen abruptly cuts to black.

+CARTOON #7: "The Library of Standards: A Budget for the Hegemons"

+Genre: Socio-Economic Parable / Paradox of the Future

+Runtime: ~2 minutes

+Scene 1: The Golden Standard

+Audio: The crystal-clear, barely audible, noble clinking of silver cutlery (Lossless WAV).
+Absolute silence dominates the space.

+Visuals: A snow-white, perfectly pristine dining room.
+Three people sit around a table.
+A Mother and her 10-year-old Daughter maintain flawless, perfectly straight posture.
+Holding a knife in their right hand and a fork in their left, they dine quietly and soundlessly.
+Beside them sits the Father, dressed in an expensive, perfectly ironed classic suit.
+The entire setting resembles a living canvas of absolute aristocratic order.

+Scene 2: Practicing Scales

+Audio: Crisp, rhythmic, and crystal-clear notes of a mechanical piano echo from the hall.
+A faint, barely audible rustling of physical pages drifts from the home office.

+Visuals: The dinner is finished.
+The Father stands up and heads into his book-lined home office to work.
+The Mother and Daughter move into a spacious hall.
+The Daughter sits at a mechanical piano and begins practicing musical scales.
+The Mother stands nearby, strictly monitoring the girl’s posture.

+Scene 3: The Digital Smog ("The Rusty Reality")

+Audio: A harsh, dirty audio cut.
+The crisp piano scales are violently cut short.
+They are replaced by a dirty, low-bitrate digital blast (low-quality MP3): loud gunfire sound effects from a video game "Bang!
+Bang!", virtual explosions, and heavily compressed TV noise.

+Visuals: A dark room overflowing with household trash.
+A pale Boy sits hunched over in a triple bend on a filthy chair, furiously playing a violent computer shooter game.
+Next to him, on a torn, stained sofa, sits his Father in a stretched-out undershirt, drinking beer from a can and staring blankly at a pixelated TV screen showing a football match.

+Scene 4: Trajectories of Decay

+Audio: The classical orchestra fades and is replaced by a deafening, destructive nightclub chaos: "Boom-boom-boom!
+Pss-pss-pss!".
+The sounds of roaring fans.

+Visuals: Evening.
+The Mother and her 10-year-old Daughter, wearing elegant formal dresses, walk into the golden-lit hall of the Conservatory to listen to a live orchestra.

+Parallel Shot: A broken city street under a heavy grey downpour.
+Another Father and his now-grown Son walk along the same wet road.
+But at the neon sign reading "BEER," the Father turns into a dark, smoky tavern, while the Son veers off toward a bleak concrete pole, snatches a tiny plastic baggie ("salts") from it, and disappears into the basement of a nightclub.

+Scene 5: The Life Trial

+Audio: The fast, rhythmic patter of running feet, followed by the heavy, wheezing gasp of an alcoholic and a drug addict collapsing into wet mud beneath the fading, muffled "boom-boom" of the distant club.

+Visuals: A pitch-black, unlit night street.
+The Mother and Daughter are calmly walking home from the conservatory.
+Suddenly, the drunk Father and the high Son stumble out from the shadows of the concrete pole.
+With aggressive shouts, they lunge and give chase to the women.
+The Mother and Daughter react instantly: their trained, healthy bodies break into a sprint with flawless coordination, and they rapidly, gracefully outrun their pursuers.
+The attackers stumble, crash face-first into the liquid mud, and are left wheezing on the wet asphalt.

+Scene 6: The Budget Cycle

+Audio: Tense, rapid keyboard clacking mixed with a low, heavy digital rumble.
+The faint, distorted sound of an angry crowd roaring outside is heard through the glass.

+Visuals: The camera cuts back to the pristine, white home office of the Father in the suit.
+His monitors glow brightly, reflecting financial data charts on his face.
+Beads of sweat stand out on his forehead as he frantically shuffles through legal documents and papers spread across the desk.

+Action: The camera zooms in for a close-up of his computer screen.
+The Father initiates a massive transfer of billions from the state budget.
+The transfer destination label on the HUD reads: "Subsidies and Welfare Benefits for the Hegemons".
+He executes the transaction under immense stress—if he fails to secure funding for the Hegemons' welfare, the mob will turn on him and destroy him at the elections.

+Visual Accent: The billions flash across the screen, destined to be used by the Hegemons to purchase new flat, low-quality MP3 noise that will ultimately wipe out the remaining brain cells of the high boy on the street.
+The camera pans slightly to the side, revealing a silhouette of a cook in a kitchen apron with a ladle, waiting in the shadows behind his chair, fully prepared to take control of the state.

+Camera Movement: The camera pans directly to the wall behind his back.
+Hanging there is a massive, ancient painting in a heavy golden frame.
+It depicts a luxurious veranda from a century ago.
+The Father's young ancestors—his grandfather, grandmother, and young mother—are drinking tea around the table.
+Their postures are flawless, holding knives and forks in their hands.

+Visual Accent: The camera drops to the bottom edge of the canvas.
+There, in the thick mud beneath the veranda, emaciated people wearing iron slave collars are on their knees, harvesting coffee beans.

+Scene 7: The Unread Book (Finale)

+Audio: Absolute, heavy cinematic silence.
+The low hum of the computer fans slowly shifts into a dry, hollow whisper of decaying paper.

+Visuals: The camera slowly drifts toward a massive, dark wooden bookcase standing in the corner of the office.
+The shelves are densely packed with physical books.

+Visual Detail: The bookcase is loaded with the "viral literature" of past centuries—ideologies that functioned as mental viruses.
+The camera tracks across the spine labels: Marx’s Das Kapital, Lenin’s essays, and Mein Kampf.
+These specific books taught societies to split the world into classes and races, forced collars onto others, and ultimately led to the "cooks" grabbing the steering wheels of governance.
+The Father-bureaucrat sits entirely surrounded by this rusty mental debris of the past.

+On-Screen Text: Pure white letters materialize over the shadow of the bookcase: "THE ARCHITECTURE OF ERRORS.
+STREAM #007 COMPLETED."
+The screen abruptly cuts to black.